 There is the famous Vigeland Park which a lot of people recommended while we were there.
 We just didn’t have the time.
 We also had boat trips and the Viking boat museums highly recommended but again, not enough time.

-We made the decision to eat, walk and explore with the time we had.
-As I said we both love Scandi style so wanted to get some shopping in.
-We like to get a feel for the culture so we visited The Palace which has such magnificent views and The Opera House which is beautiful and white and angular.
+With only 36 hours, we made the decision to eat, walk and explore with the time we had.
+We both love Scandi style and wanted to get some shopping in.
+We also like to get a feel for the culture so we visited The Palace which has such magnificent views and The Opera House which is beautiful and white and angular.
 A bloggers dream for outfit photos.
 Of course, we also visited Edvard Munch – The Scream!

 We stumbled across a couple of outhouse thrift shops.
 Keep your eyes peeled for these.
 There were vinyls and books aplenty.
 They also have the most beautiful secondhand Scandi furniture which I would have loved to buy but alas..